-Also known as: Spina bifida, Cleft spine or Neural tube defect (NTD)
+Also known as: Meningomyelocele, Spina bifida, Cleft spine, Neural tube defect (NTD) or Birth defect - myelomeningocele

 - Spina bifida occulta, a condition in which the bones of the spine do not close but the spinal cord and meninges remain in place and skin usually covers the defect.